mhaugrud/msumcspy/_sources/Dictionaries/Exercises.rst

       Grandfather: Oh, well, thank you very much, very nice of you.
 Your vote of confidence is overwhelming.
 All right. {Puts glasses on.} The Princess Bride, by S. Morgenstern.
 Chapter One.
 Buttercup was raised on a small farm in the country of Florin.

-   Write a program that list all the words (alphabetically) in princess.txt and the number of times each occurs.
+   Write a program that lists all the words (alphabetically) in princess.txt and the number of times each occurs.

    .. activecode:: ex_11_02